 - Hats, caps or other headgear are not to be worn indoors.
-Head covers that are required for religious purposes or to honor cultural tradition are permitted. - Tank tops, tube tops, halter tops, spaghetti string or off the shoulder tops - Clothes that are shear, low cut, revealing or tops that do not cover to the waist; slacks, skirts or pants that expose skin below the waist - Short shorts, miniskirts, pajama bottoms - Flip flops, thong sandals, shower shoes - Clothing with obscene or lewd text or pictures, depictions of alcohol, drugs or other smoking materials
+Head covers that are required for religious purposes or to honor cultural tradition are permitted. - Tank tops, tube tops, halter tops, spaghetti string or off the shoulder tops - Clothes that are shear, low cut, revealing or tops that do not cover to the waist; slacks, skirts or pants that expose skin below the waist - Short shorts, miniskirts, pajama bottoms, 'jeggings' - Skin-tight clothing - Flip flops, thong sandals, shower shoes - Hosiery with designs - Neon -colored clothing or colors that are unsuitable for the work environment and inconsistent with a professional image - Jeans of any color - Clothing with obscene or lewd text or pictures, depictions of alcohol, drugs or other smoking materials

 No policy can be all inclusive; it is expected student pharmacists will abide by the spirit of this policy.
-Violation of the dress code policy is considered to be a violation of the professionalism policy and sanctions will be enforced as per the School professionalism policy.
+Violations of the behavioral standards of the University as well as any of the above policies is considered to be a violation of the professionalism policy and sanctions will be enforced.